Transformative Learning | Intellectual Growth

 In recent years, study abroad – and short-term programs in particular – has come under attack for being a veneer for ‘educational tourism’.
 While we believe in making our programs fun and exciting for students, our focus on intellectual growth ensures that our programs remain academically robust.

 How do we encourage Intellectual Growth?

-We encourage intellectual growth on our programs by collaboratively designing programs relating to particular academic themes.
+We encourage intellectual growth in our programs by collaboratively designing programs relating to particular academic themes.
 These vary according to the nature of the program, and depend on the curricular needs of faculty, but are nearly always centered around specific academic (i.e. discipline-specific) goals.
-Our program managers work closely with faculty to ensure that these disciplinary learning outcomes are met through rigorous and stimulating inclusions in the itinerary – from engaging students with brilliant minds and institutions on the African continent, to working alongside innovative community partners and NGOs.
+Our Program Designers work closely with faculty to ensure that these disciplinary learning outcomes are met through rigorous and stimulating inclusions in the itinerary – from engaging students with brilliant minds and institutions on the African continent to working alongside innovative community partners and NGOs.

 As with all our goal areas, reflection sessions remain paramount to enhancing intellectual growth.
 In these curated sessions (which are standard inclusions in all our programs), students’ cognition and critical thinking skills are activated, encouraging them to develop and mature intellectually.

 Our learning outcomes associated with intellectual growth aim for students to demonstrate their abilities to analyze academically challenging content within their field of study; recognize the value of interdisciplinary in their field of study; and recognize the competitive value of knowledge produced on the African continent.

 We have run programs relating to a seemingly endless list of disciplines – from Legal Studies to Restoration Ecology, Social Work to STEM – to name but a few.
 We are increasingly excited at the prospect of programming in new, and even multi/interdisciplinary, areas.
 Please get in touch with us if you are considering customizing your own Faculty-Led Study Abroad or Virtual Exchange program!